paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

   (A) in any case in which the plan could have distributed the benefit of the missing participant in a single sum without participant or spousal consent under [section 1055(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1055/g&num=0&edition=prelim), the corporation shall pay the participant or beneficiary a single sum benefit equal to the designated benefit paid the corporation plus interest as specified by the corporation, and

   (B) in any other case, the corporation shall pay a benefit based on the designated benefit and the assumptions prescribed by the corporation at the time that the corporation received the designated benefit.
-  The corporation shall make payments under subparagraph (B) available in the same forms and at the same times as a guaranteed benefit under [section 1322 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1322) would be available to be paid, except that the corporation may make a benefit available in the form of a single sum if the plan provided a single sum benefit (other than a single sum described in subsection (b)(2)(A) of this section).
+  The corporation shall make payments under subparagraph (B) available in the same forms and at the same times as a guaranteed benefit under [section 1322 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1322) would be available to be paid, except that the corporation may make a benefit available in the form of a single sum if the plan provided a single sum benefit (other than a single sum described in subsection (b)(2)(A)).

 **(b) Definitions** For purposes of this section—